Mustafa-muftah/YouTube/README.md

 # App Architecture

-I tried to follow Flux Arch which is the same as redux data flow, and follow the guidelines of css and js as much as I can. plus add husky precommit to run eslint
+I followed Flux Arch which is the same Arch as redux data flow, I follow the guidelines of css and js as much as I can.

+I added husky precommit to run eslint and prettier

 and prettier.